Posted on May 9, 2019 | By Jenni Fogg

 Administration nightmares: In a school, you don’t generally have to think about the administration behind the job – except checking the hours you’ve worked against the school’s timesheet.
 When you’re in charge, however, you’re faced with taxes, student contracts and putting some money aside for scary concepts like pensions or insurance.
 It’s up to you to do the research – what do you need to put in place in terms of finances when working as a freelancer?
 This might be difficult if you can’t speak the language and have to look all this information up in another language.

 Market yourself: It’s up to you to seek out students and get them on your books.
 Again, schools do all this hard work for you – and sometimes it can feel like you have way too many students to handle.
 As a freelancer, you’re going to have to sell yourself.
 We’ll look at how to do this in the next section.

 No school means no colleagues or resources: Although we can often bemoan schools for their terrible instant coffee and unreliable technology, the sense of camaraderie with your colleagues is something sorely lacking as a freelancer.
 There’s nothing better than finishing a challenging lesson and having a whinge about it with your colleagues in the staffroom afterwards.
 They’ll be there for you when your projector/laptop/CD player suddenly has the hump, and they’ll be there for you when a student asks a question about grammar that you just can’t remember the answer to.
-As a freelancer, you’re on your own to a certain extent – both in terms of workplace friendships but also in terms of resources.
+As a freelance TEFL teacher, you’re on your own to a certain extent – both in terms of workplace friendships but also in terms of resources.
 No textbooks to dip into, no flashcards or methodology books.
 Thankfully, the internet has enough resources on it to last us all a lifetime.
 You’ll also have to work hard on your own CPD (Continued Professional Development), instead of attending workshops at your school.

 Top Tips: How to go freelance